-Some industries such as delivery, home cleaning, baby-sitting, etc. require workers to travel to different job sites.
-On-the-move workers can easily steal time because it's harder to track their locations and time.
-They can arrive later, leave earlier, drop by their homes, or not show up at the work location at all.
+Workers who travel to different job sites to work (home cleaning, baby-sitting, delivery, etc.) can easily commit time theft.
+It’s harder to track their location, when they arrive, and when they leave.
+They can arrive later, leave earlier, or not show up at the work location at all.

 How to prevent time theft

 Spotting employee time theft can be challenging if employees try to be sneaky.
 And you don’t want to be that boss who observes every single movement of your employees.
 That’s why taking measures to prevent stealing time at work from happening is the better approach.